Auri-Fex/Halcova/halcova/stories/03_the_constrained_story_v3.md

 Y.453.
 Three years ago.
 The year her mother died.

 Àrnnav's hands were shaking so badly the paper rattled.
-Five hundred coins—no, that wasn't here, but she could imagine it.
-Her mother's silence purchased for less than a rich family's pattern adjustment.
+Her mother's silence purchased.
 Her mother's life worth less than a lie.

 The Còcalnòc family.
 The documents Vèircai wanted.